Football in Albania

 Football is the most popular sport in Albania, both at a participatory and spectator level.
-The sport is governed by the Football Association of Albania (FSHF) (Federata Shqiptare e Futbollit).
+The sport is governed by the Albanian Football Federation (FSHF) (Federata Shqiptare e Futbollit).

 History of football in Albania

 Football arrived in Albania at the beginning of the 20th century.
 The first recorded match was between students at a Christian mission in Shkodër.
 The game increased in popularity and by 1919 the first club, KS Vllaznia Shkodër, had been founded.
 In 1920 SK Tirana was founded.
-Other towns and cities followed suit and on 6 June 1930 the Football Association of Albania (FSF) was established.
+Other towns and cities followed suit and on 6 June 1930 the Football Association of Albania (FSHF) was established.
 The association became a member of football's governing body FIFA in 1932, and joined the European governing body UEFA in 1954 as a founding member.

 A domestic championship began in 1930 with 6 teams.
 KF Tirana were the inaugural winners.
 They, together with such sides are KS Dinamo Tirana, Vllaznia Shkodër and FK Partizani, have continued to dominate the Albanian scene until the present day.
 The years following World War II saw a new political order, with the introduction of a communist system which had a positive impact as far as the game's appeal was concerned.
 Football was used as popular entertainment.
 Its infrastructure grew stronger as the game was organized and developed in state enterprises, schools, villages and towns.
 New institutional clubs were founded such as Partizani Tirana (1946) and Dinamo Tirana (1950) (governed respectively by the Ministry of Defence and the Ministry of Internal Affairs).
 Until 1990 they were privileged in relation to the other clubs as they were able to get players from other teams.

 From 1991, there were crucial political and economic changes that had a tremendous effect on the nation, as the centralized economy and political system came to an end.
 The result for the country's footballers was an opportunity to play their trade on foreign fields.
 Neighbouring Greece and the Balkan states were popular destinations for players who were good enough to go abroad.

 League and Cup system

 The Albanian league is split into 4 divisions.
 The Albanian Superliga (Kategoria Superiore) was formed in 1930.
 In 1998 it took its current name and is the highest level of Albanian Football.
 It currently comprises 10 teams.
 The Superliga displaced the First Division (Kategoria e Parë) as the top division, and this is now Albanian Football's second tier.
 Below this is Second Division (Kategoria e Dytë), which is divided geographically into A & B.

 The winners of the league are entitled to compete in the UEFA Champions League at the First qualifying round stage.
-The runners-up are entitled to compete in the UEFA Europa League, also at the First qualifying round stage.
-KF Tirana hold the record for Albanian league titles, with 24.
+The runners-up are entitled to compete in the UEFA Conference League, also at the First qualifying round stage.
+KF Tirana hold the record for Albanian league titles, with 26.